cscart/docs/en/developer_guide/core/documents/documents.rst

         )
     )

   If this parameter is omitted, then reflection will be used to get the attributes.
-All public nonstatic properties of the class, and also public nonstatic methods of the class that begin with ``get`` will be considered as available attributes.
+All public non-static properties of the class, and also public non-static methods of the class that begin with ``get`` will be considered as available attributes.

 Besides the main parameters, you can describe other parameters in the schema.
 They will be available through ``'#config'``.